-Jarvis Desk Bamboo ($600+)
+Jarvis Desk Bamboo ($500+)

-Evodesk Gaming Desk ($600+)
+Evodesk Gaming Desk ($599+)

 Standing might not seem like the best way to game, but Evodesk’s Gaming Desk aims to change your mind on that.
 Gamers expect high-quality performance and customization, and thankfully, the Gaming Desk offers all of that while providing a healthier and more engaging way to play.
-You can also outfit desk the with a number of different top styles designed to accommodate multiple displays and rig setups, as well as different colors and space constraints.
+You can also outfit the desk with a number of different top styles designed to accommodate multiple displays and rig setups, as well as space constraints.
 Each of the available tops is even outfitted with a beveled edge for ergonomic use, along with a cable management system and a mouse-friendly surface specifically designed for laser gaming mice.

 The Terra is one of the priciest desks on our list, but the extra coin gets you some pretty luxurious features.
 In addition to a bamboo top, the Terra comes with an aluminum frame, dual microprocessor-controlled lifting columns, and three programmable height presets.
 It’s also quieter and quicker than its competitors, whether or not you opt for the keyboard platform, vanity cover, or the optional health software.
 No other desk on our list tracks your various health metrics while you work — even if the feature is somewhat of a novelty.